Fanchengyan/GeoSAM-Image-Encoder/README.md

 ### Using Terminal

 Before running this script in terminal, you need to add the folder contains the image_encoder.py script to the environment variables.
-You can use the following code to view the contents of this folder.
+You can use the following code to view the absolute path of this folder.

 ```python
 import geosam